Voices From the Archive

 —Ray, Spofford Voices, September 1991

-Also at that time, Youth Communication published Strange Brew, a newspaper at Urban Academy HS.
-Urban Academy student Tracy Rainford closely followed the media reports about the case from many sources.
-Still a teenager herself, Tracy asked critical questions about holes in the investigation that the mainstream media missed.
+In Strange Brew, a newspaper at Urban Academy HS, Tracy Rainford, still a teenager herself, asked critical questions about the mainstream media coverage.
 She came to the conclusion that the evidence was too contradictory, and that the confessions could have been coerced.
-She turned out to be right, as this excerpt shows.
+She turned out to be right.

 I think these kids were suspects because they were black kids in a group.
 The police suspect you of things when you’re in a group.
 When I’m with my friends, the police seem to watch us more than if it was just me and another person.
 Especially when my friends are all black.